jonathanherman1/raptor-GA-SEI/plan.md

 - AAU, I expect the game to shuffle my deck if it's empty.
 - AAU, I expect the game to check after each action for victory conditions.
 - AAU, I expect a light and dark mode available for easy viewing.
+- AAU, I expect a flawless experience with no bugs, lags, or errors.

 Future enhancements:

 - AAU, I want a tutorial that can show me how to play OR easy to access rules on gameplay while playing.
-- AAU, I want mobile features such as drag and drop.
+- AAU, I want to see more in-app feedback as I do things so I'm reassured of my choices.
 - AAU, I want a user profile that can save features and customize my experience.
 - AAU, I want to view a history of my games.
 - AAU, I want to play against the computer.